CartoDB/torque/doc/getting_started.md

   });
 ```

 Like in a video player, you can use animation control methods such as `play`, `stop` and `pause` at any point.
-Torque's animator fires a `change:time` event each time the animation "ticks" to the next frame, and there are a number of properties and methods that can be run during playback, which are detailed in the [API documentation](../torque_api.md).
+Torque's animator fires a `change:time` event each time the animation "ticks" to the next frame, and there are a number of properties and methods that can be run during playback, which are detailed in the [API documentation](/cartodb-platform/torque/torqueapi/).
 At any point, for example, the styling of the layer's markers can be changed using the `layer.setCartoCSS('##style##')`.

-##Usage examples
+##Usage Examples
 The best way to start learning about the library is by taking a look at some of the examples below:

 * A basic example using the WWI British Navy dataset - ([view live](http://cartodb.github.io/torque/examples/navy_leaflet.html) / [source code](https://github.com/CartoDB/torque/blob/master/examples/navy_leaflet.html))